yaperos/app-nodejs-codechallenge/README.md

 The available endpoints are listed below, you can import the postman collection found in the "collection" folder.

+For the initial tests there are only two valid "transferTypeId" "1" and "2".

 ```sh
 # Tests api start
 curl -X 'GET' \